-- Policies adopted by DC Water's Board of Directors (the "Board") - Government Finance Officers Association (GFOA) Best Practices - Federal, State and local laws and regulations, as applicable - 2.
-Efficiency: Promote cooperation and coordination with all stakeholders in the financing and delivery of services by: - Seeking the lowest cost of capital reasonably available and minimizing financing costs for capital projects and other debt issuances. - Establishing criteria to determine use of financing sources (long and Short-Term debt, Pay-As-You-Go (PAYGO) financing, grants and other Alternative Forms of Financing). - Evaluating debt issuance options including the amount and type of debt. - Minimizing the use of unplanned, Short-Term cash flow borrowings by maintaining adequate working capital and authorizing the minimum amount required to offset mismatches between available cash and cash outflows determined by cash flow analysis. - 3.
+- 1. Compliance: Ensure compliance with all laws, legal agreements, contracts, best practices and adopted policies related to debt issuance and management, including: - Enabling Legislation, Master Indenture of Trust and Supplemental Indentures - Policies adopted by DC Water's Board of Directors (the "Board") - Government Finance Officers Association (GFOA) Best Practices - Federal, State and local laws and regulations, as applicable - 2.
+Efficiency: Promote cooperation and coordination with all stakeholders in the financing and delivery of services by: - Seeking the lowest cost of capital reasonably available and minimizing financing costs for capital projects and other debt issuances. - Establishing criteria to determine use of financing sources (Long and Short-Term debt, Pay-As-You-Go (PAYGO) financing, grants and other Alternative Forms of Financing). - Evaluating debt issuance options including the amount and type of debt. - Minimizing the use of unplanned, Short-Term cash flow borrowings by maintaining adequate working capital and authorizing the minimum amount required to offset mismatches between available cash and cash outflows determined by cash flow analysis. - 3.
 Effectiveness: Promote sound financial management to maximize and best utilize future debt capacity by: - Maximizing administrative and operating flexibility. - Minimizing Legal and Financial Risk to current and future budgets. - Protecting DC Water's credit ratings in order to maintain access, on the best available terms, to local, regional and national credit markets. - Maintaining an appropriate level of operating cash reserves. - Maintaining reasonable and justifiable levels of rates and fees that address the current and future needs of stakeholders. - Improving the quality of decisions and parameters for justification on debt structure. - 4.
-Accountability and Transparency: Ensure that the duties and responsibilities of those charged with the implementation of the Debt Policy are clearly conveyed and understood, and that the Debt Policy is implemented in accordance with the following tenets: - Providing all stakeholders with information as required and sufficient for assessment purposes. - Addressing and mitigating debt portfolio risks to DC Water's short and Long-Term operations. - Avoiding conflicts of interest. - Fully disclosing all proposed and actual costs in a timely manner, to include the selection of and payment for professional services associated with the issuance of debt. - Reviewing the debt financing decision, implementation, and maintenance plans with the Board.
+Accountability and Transparency: Ensure that the duties and responsibilities of those charged with the implementation of the Debt Policy are clearly conveyed and understood, and that the Debt Policy is implemented in accordance with the following tenets: - Providing the Board and all of DC Water's stakeholders with the required information, in sufficient detail and with ample time to allow for assessment and guidance.
+For example, for DC Water's SIFMA-Index Floating Rate Notes, the Board will review potential options and provide feedback to address a mandatory tender of the bonds 9 months prior to the mandatory tender date. - Addressing and mitigating debt portfolio risks to DC Water's Short and Long-Term operations.

-• Timely providing all disclosures required by law.
+- Avoiding conflicts of interest. - Fully disclosing all proposed and actual costs in a timely manner, to include the selection of and payment for professional services associated with the issuance of debt. - Reviewing the debt financing decision, implementation, and maintenance plans with the Board. - Timely providing all disclosures required by law.